 Building a backstop in your backyard:

 There are many different ways to build an acceptable backstop to shoot into.
-Go ahead and do a search, and you will find specs and diagrams to suit your needs.
+Go ahead and search, and you will find specs and diagrams to suit your needs.

-Although there are many materials that can be used, sand and dirt tend to be the cheapest and most accessible material to use in a backstop.
+Although you can use many different materials, sand and dirt tend to be the cheapest and most accessible material to use in a backstop.
 Remember that bullets that hit rocks or hard objects can ricochet in unexpected directions.
-Naturally, this can be a major safety concern for you and your neighbors.
-So make sure whatever material you use, does not contain material that can cause ricochets.
+Naturally, this can be a significant safety concern for you and your neighbors.
+So make sure whatever material you use does not contain material that can cause ricochets.

 Unfortunately, I live in a gated community with homes stacked on top of each other like sardines.
 Alas, my dream of sitting in my lawn chair while shooting bottles is not going to happen.
 But if your situation may be different.

 Here is Flordia Statute 790.15

 Discharging firearm in public or on residential property

 (4) Any person who recreationally discharges a firearm outdoors, including target shooting, in an area that the person knows or reasonably should know is primarily residential in nature, and that has a residential density of one or more dwelling units per acre, commits a misdemeanor of the first degree, punishable as provided in s.
 775.082 or s.
 775.083.

 This subsection does not apply:

 It isn’t just Florida gun law that changes.
-Gun laws in many states change across the country every year.
+Gun laws in many states vary across the country every year.
 Some of these changes are substantial and can have huge ramifications if unknown.

-We have an unbelievably useful resource for any gun owner, especially those who travel.
+We have an unbelievably helpful resource for any gun owner, especially those who travel.
 We have authored a comprehensive book called Legal Boundaries by State.

-If you know someone who is new to guns or needs a refresher course on safety, I highly recommend checking out and sharing the new Gun Safety Course.
+If you know someone new to guns or needs a refresher course on safety, I highly recommend checking out and sharing the new Gun Safety Course.
 It presents gun safety from a self-defense perspective and is totally free!